yukai-sam-huang/yukai-sam-huang.github.io/_pages/about.md

 ---
 <img src="./images/yukai_JMPphoto.jpg" alt="Yukai Huang's Profile Picture" width="200" height="300" style="float: left; margin-right: 10px;">
 <p>
+I am Yukai Huang, an Assistant Professor in the Information Systems and Operations Management department at Suffolk University.

-I am Yukai Huang, a final-year Ph.D. candidate in Supply Chain, Operations, and Technology at Washington University in St. Louis.
-I am currently on the job market for 2024, seeking a faculty position in Operations Management or Operations Research.
+I received my Ph.D. in Supply Chain, Operations, and Technology from the Olin Business School at Washington University in St. Louis, where I was fortunate to be advised by Professor Jacob Feldman.

 My research interests lie in revenue management, dynamic resource allocation, online assortment optimization, and approximate algorithms.
-My work focuses on developing innovative solutions and frameworks that address complex challenges in these areas, with the aim of advancing both theoretical understanding and practical applications.
+My work focuses on developing innovative frameworks that address complex challenges in these areas, with the aim of advancing both theoretical understanding and practical applications.

-I am fortunate to be advised by Professor Jacob Feldman , whose guidance has been instrumental in shaping my research journey.

-I hold a Bachelor's degree in Applied Mathematics from Shanghai Jiaotong University and a Master's degree in Statistics and Operations Research from the University of North Carolina, Chapel Hill.
+I also hold a Master's degree in Statistics and Operations Research from the University of North Carolina, Chapel Hill, and a Bachelor's degree in Applied Mathematics from Shanghai Jiaotong University.

-Feel free to explore my website to learn more about my research, CV, and teaching experience.
+Please feel free to explore my website to learn more about my research and teaching.
 I am always open to discussions and collaborations, so don't hesitate to reach out!